-Determines the assessed value of all personal property using manuals furnished by the South Carolina Department of Revenue.
+The retail value of your vehicle is determined by using guides provided by the South Carolina Department of Revenue.

 - How do I figure out how much my taxes will be on a new vehicle I am purchasing?